Your membership has expired

 One of the best features of the Eufy C10 T2292 is its slim design, which enables it to access hard-to-reach areas under desks, beds, and other low-profile furniture.
 It’s quiet, good at picking up debris from bare, uncarpeted floors, and has brush rolls that are easy to remove and clean.
 Competitively priced from the start, this discount makes it even more affordable.

-The Dyson 360 vis nav stands out for its unique features and powerful cleaning performance despite some limitations and its high price.
+The Dyson 360 vis nav stands out for its unique features and powerful cleaning performance despite some limitations and its high price—but now it’s $100 less than its typical 50 percent discount, marking the lowest price we’ve ever seen.
 It’s on the heavy side but compensates with extremely strong suction, effectively picking up pet hair and embedded dirt.
 Instead of a conventional side brush, it uses an extending side duct to tackle edges and corners.
 It also has a large brush roll that spans the full size of the vacuum for effective cleaning, and though its dustbin is relatively small, it’s equipped with a convenient one-touch ejection system for easy emptying.

 Get discounts, product recommendations, and buying advice from the shopping experts at CR.
 Sign up for our ShopSmart newsletter.